-JDO Pools & Spas is proud to be a turn-key designer and builder of luxury pools and outdoor living spaces in the Richmond area.
+JDO Pools & Spas is proud to be a turn-key designer and builder of luxury pools and outdoor living spaces in the Greater Richmond and Northern Neck areas.
 All of our pools and spas are unique and customized to the desires and lifestyle of the client.

 Whether your idea of a personal paradise is floating on a lazy river, spending a day at the beach, or travelling back in time to relax in a Roman-style bath, we can design and build a pool and outdoor living space that recreates that experience in your own backyard.